History of swimming: Olympic era

-The Olympic Games were held in 1896 in Athens, a male-only competition.
+Swimming was held at the first Olympic Games, held in 1896 in Athens however, due to a lack of funds, the event was moved to a nearby bay of Piraeus.
 Six events were planned for the swimming competition, but only four events were actually contested: 100 m, 500 m, and 1200 m freestyle and 100 m for sailors.
 The first gold medal was won by Alfréd Hajós of Hungary in the 100 m freestyle.
 Hajós was also victorious in the 1200 m event, and was unable to compete in the 500 m, which was won by Austrian Paul Neumann.

 The second Olympic games in Paris in 1900 featured 200 m, 1000 m, and 4000 m freestyle, 200 m backstroke, and a 200 m team race (see also Swimming at the 1900 Summer Olympics).
 There were two additional unusual swimming events (although common at the time): an obstacle swimming course in the Seine river (swimming with the current), and an underwater swimming race.
 The 4000 m freestyle was won by John Arthur Jarvis in under one hour, the longest Olympic swimming race until the 10k marathon swim was introduced in 2008.
 The backstroke was also introduced to the Olympic Games in Paris, as was water polo.
 The Osborne Swimming Club from Manchester beat club teams from Belgium, France and Germany quite easily.